maptracker/datasciencecoursera/Rnotes.md

   library will "overwrite" each other (most recently load wins).
   * R calls this "masking" and you can identify such situations with `conflicts()`
+  * Scott notes that the functions are not "overwritten"; All same-named functions still exist within the R session, and can all be accessed as long as you specify the package you want a particular from:
+    * `somePackage::someFunction( color = "lizzard" )` = access
+      someFunction() contained in the package somePackage.
+    * `get("someFunction", pos = "somePackage")( color = "lizzard" )`
+      = same as above, different syntax using the `get` function.

 ## Course Notes ##